splintersuidman/game-of-life/README.md

     Chance for randomly initialising board.
     Example: with '--chance 128' passed, cells will have a 50% chance of living.
     Default: 220.
+  --sleep [s] : u64
+    The amount of milliseconds the thread sleeps between every frame.
+    Default: None.
+  --file [f] : path
+    The Life 1.06 file that contains the board.
+    If this flag is passed, the board will be initialised with the board in the given.
+    Default: None.
 ```